 Do you want to prevent your Android or iOS device from draining the battery or consuming cellular data, so you are looking for a way to stop TikTok from running in the background?

-This comprehensive article will discuss how to stop TikTok from running in the background and why you need to do so for better device performance.
+This comprehensive article will discuss the steps to get this done in no time and why you need to do so for better device performance.

 Why does TikTok keep running in the background?

-If TikTok keeps running in the background, the app is not closed correctly, or your Android or iOS device is keeping it active to let it update content or send notifications by default.
+If TikTok continuously runs in the background, the app is not closed correctly, or your Android or iOS device is keeping it active to let it update content or send notifications by default.

 How do I stop TikTok from running in the background?